 Teak is also incredibly hard celled, meaning it has extreme strength and resistance to crushing, making it ideal for high-wear areas, such as boat decking.

 Because of its immense durability and stability, it's commonly used in boatbuilding for decks and marine joinery work.

-The stability means very little movement when exposed to moisture.
+The stability of teak timber means very little movement when exposed to moisture.

-Teak is also very popular as a high-end garden decking.
+Teak boards are also very popular as a high-end garden decking.

 Teak Size Availability

 Teak is imported in fixed widths and thicknesses.

 We can supply a range of teak in thicknesses of 25, 32, 38, 50, 63, 75 and 100mm, in widths up to 250mm.